Anushka-0422/100-days-of-code/README.md

 ✨ Each problem gave me better clarity on:
 When to use for, while, or nested loops
 How to break problems into small steps

+🌟 Day 36 of #100daysOfCode 🌟

+Today was all about diving deeper into JavaScript Objects :

+🔹 Object creation & manipulation (update, delete, access values) 🔹 Working with nested objects
+🔹 Looping through array of objects & Object of Objects 🔹 Exploring the Math object
+🔹 Generating random integers using Math.random()